 Before you cancel your reservation, a breakdown of the money you will receive as a refund is given to you.
-As soon as your reservation is canceled, your refund is sent to you.
+As soon as your reservation status is canceled, your refund amount is sent to you.
 How soon a refund arrives depends on the method of payment.
 Most credit cards take 5-15 working days, while PayPal, Google Pay, and Apple Pay have the money to arrive within 24 hours.
 Due to the ongoing pandemic, some services may be slowed down.
 Airbnb is working as hard as it can to keep all services running as smoothly as possible.

 How Can Your Airbnb Hosts Help You With Your Cancellation?